 Computer Science Professional

 Energetic computer science professional with proven skills in Java and app design.
-Seeking to work hard and smart as an intern at Google.
+Seeking to work hard and smart as an intern at Coder Lab.
 Created two eCommerce sites with 100% client satisfaction.
 Updated a mobile website with 50,000 monthly users 3 days ahead of deadline.